-An examination of program review reports (located on the Academic Program Review webpage) from past years has noted irregular reporting, specifically on program outcomes.
-Working with the department chairs and faculty, the Dean of Institutional Effectiveness will implement the following (V.2a, 3a, 3c):
+An examination of program review reports (located on the Academic Program Review webpage) from past years has noted irregular reporting on program outcomes.
+Working with the department chairs and faculty, the Dean of Institutional Effectiveness will implement the following (V.2a, 3a, b, c):

-- Outcomes for all programs will be reviewed. - Curriculum maps for all programs will be developed, linking major courses to outcomes. - The Assessment Institute will be refocused on program outcomes assessment through courses. - Assistance will be provided regarding interpreting and disseminating assessment results.
+- Outcomes for all programs will be reviewed and, once approved, posted to the website. - Curriculum maps for all programs will be developed, linking major courses to outcomes. - The Assessment Institute will be refocused on program outcomes assessment through courses. - Assistance will be provided regarding interpreting and disseminating assessment results.